-Relative Modal Distribution of Multimode Fibers: Sources and Mode Modifiers
+Relative Model Distribution of Multimode Fibers: Sources and Mode Modifiers

-A fully filled fiber means that all modes carry equal power, as shown by the line across the top of the graph.
-A long length of fiber loses the higher order modes faster, leading to the gently sloping "EMO" curve.
-Mode filtering strips off the higher order modes, but provides only a crude approximation of EMO.
-The rnicrolensed LED , often thought to overfill the modes, actually couples most of its power in lower order modes.
-The ELED (edge-emitting LED) couples even more strongly in the lower order modes.
-Connectors are mode mixers, since misalignment losses cause some power in lower order modes to be coupled up to higher order modes.
+A fully filled fiber means that ail modes carry aqua power, as shown by the me across the top of the graph.
+A long length of fiber losses the higher order modes faster leading to the gently sloping 'EMD" curve.
+Mode filtering strips off the higher order modes, but provides any a crude approximation of EMD.
+The microlensed LED, often thought to overfill' the modes actually couples most of its power !:fl lower order modes Tie ELED (edge-emitting LED) couples even more strongly in the Owen order modes.
+Connectors are mode mixers since misalignment asses cause some power in rower order modes to be up to higher order modes

-3.2.2 The Effect on Measurements
+3.2.2 .The Effect on Measurements

-If you measure the attenuation of a long fiber in EMO (or any fiber with EMDsimulated launch conditions) and compare it to a normal fiber with "overfill launch conditions" (that is the source fills ail the modes equally), you will find the differ~nce is about 1 dB/km, and this figure is the "transient loss".
-Thus, the EMO fiber, measurement gives an attenuation that is 1 dB per Km less than the overfill conditions.
+If you measure the attenuation of a long fiber in EMD (or any fiber with EMD simulated launch conditions) and compare it to a normal fiber with "oven; launch conditions' (that is the source fills all the modes equally) you will find the difference is about 1 dB/km, and this figure is the "transient loss".
+Thus, the EMO fiber measurement gives an attenuation that is 1 dB per Km less than the overt conditions.

-Fiber manufacturers use the EMO type of measurement for fiber because it is more reproducible and is representative of the losses to be expected in long lengths of fiber.
+Fiber manufacturers use the EMD type of measurement for fiber because it is more reproducible and is representative of the losses to be expected in long lengths of fiber.

-But with connectors, the EMO measurement can give overily optimistic results, since it effectively represents a situation where one launches from a smaller diameter fiber of lower NA than the receive fiber, an ideal situation for low connector loss.

-The difference in connector loss caused by modal launch conditions can be dramatic.
-Using the same pair of biconic or SMP.. connectors, it is possible to measure 0.6 to 0.9 dB with a fully filled launch and 0.3 to 0.4 dB with a EMO simulated launch.
-Which is a valid number to use for this connector pair's loss ?
+However, with connectors the EMD measurement: can give overly optimistic results since it effectively represents a situation where one launches from a smaller diameter fiber of lower NA than the receive fiber, an ideal situation for low Connector loss.
+The difference & in connector loss caused by modal launch conditions can be dramatic.
+Using the same pair of biconic or SMA connections.
+It is possible to measure 0.6 to 0.9 dB with a fully filled launch and 0.3 to 0.4 dB with an EMO simulated launch.
+Which is a valid number to use for this connector pairs loss?

-That depends On the application.
-If you are connecting two fibers near a LED source, the higher value may be more representative, since the launch cable is so short.
-But if you are connecting to a cable one km away, the lower value may be more valid.
+That depends on the application if you are connecting two fibers near a LED source; the higher value may be more representative1 since the launch cable is so short.
+However, if you are connecting to a cable one km away, the tower value may be more valid